 In most grid connect solar power systems solar panels are connected together in series also called a string.
 The effect of connecting solar panels in a string is the creation of higher DC voltage, this helps reduce power loss however there are some problems associated with the string setup, to get around these problems micro inverters were invented.

 A micro inverter does the same thing as a larger string inverter converting DC into AC.
 The difference is that a micro inverter is much smaller and is mounted directly onto or very close to each solar panel, so one micro inverter for each solar panel in the array.

 Micro inverter technology is not new and has been around since the late 90's however only in recent times advances in performance, price reductions and a greater range of products available, micro inverters have become more popular.

-Globally there are at least 20 different brands of micro inverter with at least 8 approved for sale on the Australian solar market.
+Globally there are at least 20 different brands of micro inverter with at least eight approved for sale on the Australian solar market.

 AC solar panels

-The term AC solar panel is a little misleading as solar modules themselves only produce DC current.
+The term AC solar panel is a little misleading as solar modules themselves only produce DC.
 An AC solar panel is a solar panel with a micro inverter fitted to it.
-In the future it is possible that solar panels will have fully integrated inverters that are a part of each solar module, however at the moment this is in the science fiction category.
+In the future it is possible that solar panels will have fully integrated inverters that are a part of each solar module, however, at the moment this is in the science fiction category.